UNDERGRADUATE ADMISSIONS POLICY & CRITERIA FOR ENTRY IN 2023

 7 The Physics Aptitude Test

-- All candidates for the MS programme must take the Physics Aptitude Test (PAT), normally at their own school or college, on 4 November 2021.
-Separate registration for this test is required and the final deadline for entries is 6pm UK time on 15 October 2021.
-You are strongly advised to register and obtain your PAT candidate number sooner than this deadline as late registration is not permitted (Registration opens on 1st September 2021).
+- All candidates for the MS programme must take the Physics Aptitude Test (PAT), normally at their own school or college, on 2 November 2022.
+Separate registration for this test is required and the final deadline for entries is 30 September 2022.
+You are strongly advised to register and obtain your PAT candidate number sooner than this deadline as late registration is not permitted (Registration opens on 1st September 2022).
 Please check well in advance of this with your local test centre if you will be sitting this test outside the UK as some centres, including those organised by the British Council, have earlier deadlines for registration to sit the PAT.
 It is the responsibility of the candidate to ensure they are registered for this test.

 - Further information about the PAT, including a syllabus and a sample paper with model solutions, can be found at https://www.physics.ox.ac.uk/study/undergraduates/how-apply/physics-aptitude-test-pat